mayaanne/foundations/sprint-1/my-reflections-sprint-1.md

  **_Did you have any moments where it all clicked?
 What clicked?_**
    I definitely understood __forking__ more than __branching__.
 In the previous __Branch, Pull Merge__ challenge, I actually __forked__ the file rather than __branching__ it.
 I don't know how I'd have __branched__ it.
 Do I not know how to __branch__??
 Ughhhhh.
 Brain.

    Anyway, whilst it looks as though __branching__ may have fallen flat, __forking__ seemed to click.
-There's got to be a _that's what she said_ joke in there somewhere...
+There's got to be a _'that's what she said'_ joke in there somewhere...

 ## In addition to the challenge specific reflections, answer the following questions in your reflection: